Transformative payment integrity

 • Payment of claims other parties may be ultimately responsible for, either wholly or partially.

-One important post-payment strategy is subrogation, the recovery of money from another party who is liable for a claim.
-For example, if a plan member pays a claim for a car accident, but the responsibility belongs to the auto insurer, subrogation should take place.
-Subrogation identifies these incorrect claim payments and helps plans recover lost funds from the responsible third parties.
+One important post-payment area is subrogation, the recovery of money from another party that is liable for a claim.
+For example, if a plan member is in a car accident, the responsibility for paying medical claims typically belongs to the auto insurer.
+Class action lawsuits and workers’ compensation also belong in the subrogation program.
+Subrogation identifies occurrences of situations such as those mentioned above and helps plans rectify payment responsibility issues.

 Reinventing payment integrity